wjys/DM1123-VFS-FA15/projects/dm1123_vfs_self_assessments.md

 #### FINAL SELF ASSESSMENT

-Email your final self assessment as a pdf to deangela.duff@nyu.edu.
+Email your final self assessment as a pdf to jys325@nyu.edu.
 Do NOT put self assessments on basecamp, a public forum.

 **Of Self**
 * How has your visual eye changed, since beginning this course?
 Evaluate your increased awareness and understanding of visual foundation principles, and your specific use of components (color, typography, image), composition, and concept.